lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ### B. 1.
 1. From IWD.

-From iwd (installed via SCS or iwidification), the following spells are removed:
+From iwd (in iwd ee, or installed in ee via SCS or iwidification), the following spells are removed:

 Level 1:
 * Curse